Lennong/graceful-shutdown/README.md

 # Usage

-You can pass one argument to the graceful script that controls the host itself after the Dockers and ProxMox VM's has shut down:
+You can pass one argument to the graceful script that commands the host itself after the Dockers and ProxMox VM's has shut down:

 Shutdown host after Dockers and ProxMox VM's has been shutdown
 ```bash